Electric vs Petrol Cars in India: Cost Compared

 - Additional purchase subsidy of Rs 30,000 (Delhi EV Policy 2.0)

-In states like Delhi, Gujarat, Maharashtra, and Karnataka, the combined subsidies and tax savings can reduce the effective price gap by Rs 2-2.5 lakh.
+In states like Delhi, Gujarat, Maharashtra, and Karnataka, combined subsidies and tax savings can reduce the effective price gap by Rs 2-2.5 lakh.
 In states without strong EV policies, the price gap remains larger.
+Where you live matters a lot for this calculation.

-Here is the complete picture for the Nexon matchup:
+Here's the complete picture for the Nexon matchup.
+Every line item accounted for.

 | Cost Category | Nexon EV LR | Nexon Petrol | Difference |